ZHAW-Infosec-Research-Group/DIMBA/README.md

-# DIBA - Damn Insecure Banking App
+# DIMBA - Damn Insecure Mobile Banking App

-## What is DIBA?
+## What is DIMBA?
-DIBA is an intentionally vulnerable banking app that was designed to provide a realistic training ground for Android penetration testing and to learn in general about different things that can go wrong in apps with respect to security.
-Two main properties of DIBA are that it provides a simplified but still somewhat realistic banking scenario and that it contains a wide range of different vulnerabilities.
+DIMBA is an intentionally vulnerable banking app that was designed to provide a realistic training ground for Android penetration testing and to learn in general about different things that can go wrong in apps with respect to security.
+Two main properties of DIMBA are that it provides a simplified but still somewhat realistic banking scenario and that it contains a wide range of different vulnerabilities.

 ## Features
 This project is split into two parts.
-The first part is the DIBA app itself which provides the following features:
+The first part is the DIMBA app itself which provides the following features:
 + A number of activities that are typical for a banking app, such as login screen, registering for the service, account balance view, doing payments, loading a payment slip from a file, investment area, live-view of stock market, and sending and receiving messages.
 + Modern look and feel thanks to Material Design.
 + Plenty of vulnerabilities to discover, currently there are 33 vulnerabilities to find.

-The second part is the DIBA server with which the DIBA app communicates.
+The second part is the DIMBA server with which the DIMBA app communicates.
 For the training app to be realistic such a component needs to exist since most apps nowadays make use of a backend to implement most of the business logic and only use the app as a presentation layer.
-The DIBA server provides the following features:
+The DIMBA server provides the following features:
 + REST API
 + An integrated database for persisting transactions/activities during training sessions
 + Authentication via JSON Web Tokens (JWT)
 + SMS message with confirmation code that must be entered by the app user to authorize a payment.
 Note that the SMS message is simulated and written to the server output.

-You can use DIBA in two ways.
+You can use DIMBA in two ways.
 One way is to simply use and analyse the app with the goal to find vulnerabilities.
 Alternatively, you can use [Vulnerabilities.md](Vulnerabilities.md), which provides some guidance for all the vulnerabilities and corresponding exploitation goals to achieve.

 The full source code is made available here.
 But to simulate a realistic setting, you should not look at the source code of the app or the server and you should consider the server as a black-box component (i.e., you can interact with it over the network but otherwise, it's out of reach for you).
 There's also an exploit app available which can exploit some of the vulernerabilities, but this should also not be used in a realistic setting (but you are invited to develop such an app on your own).
-So ideally, assume that only the APK file of the DIBA app is directly available to you and that you can communicate with the server in a black-box manner when trying to find and exploit vulnerabilities.
+So ideally, assume that only the APK file of the DIMBA app is directly available to you and that you can communicate with the server in a black-box manner when trying to find and exploit vulnerabilities.

 ## Usage
 ### Prerequisites
 To run the app and the server, the following is required:
-+ Latest release of DIBA app and server.
-Download it (https://github.zhaw.ch/Security/DIBA/releases/download/v1.2/DIBA.zip) and unzip the downloaded file *DIBA.zip*, which results in a directory *DIBA*.
++ Latest release of DIMBA app and server.
+Download it (https://github.zhaw.ch/Security/DIMBA/releases/download/v1.2/DIMBA.zip) and unzip the downloaded file *DIMBA.zip*, which results in a directory *DIMBA*.
 + Android Debug Bridge (adb)
 + Java runtime environment (Java 8 or higher)
 + An Android device or a virtual machine running Android